Dolphin-Design/Panther/README.md

 They consist in pre-generated AXI memories content in Verilog readmemh format.

 To execute one of the test:
-- Setup your evironment with your simulation tool (Siemens QUESTA, Cadence NCSIM or Synopsys VCS)
+- Setup your environment with your simulation tool (Siemens QUESTA, Cadence NCSIM or Synopsys VCS)
 - Go to simu directory
 - launch following command
-  ./run_sim.sh TOOL test_name
+  ./run_sim.sh TOOL TEST

 ### Tracer